n1r7/compliance/README.md

 # STRATEGY
 1. Maximize communication.
-    - Am I doing what I need to do?
+    - Am we doing what we need to do?
-    - Am I communicating as such?
+    - Am we communicating as such?
-2. Be clear.
+2. Be confident.
-    - How do I know I can trust this transaction?
+    - How do we know we can trust this user?
-    - How do I know I can trust this user?
+    - How do we know we can trust this transaction?
 3. Effectiveness is the culture.
-    - We know with certainty we fulfil our requirements.
+    - Know with certainty we fulfill our requirements.
-    - Help law enforcement fight crime that harms our users.
+    - Partner with law enforcement to fight crime that harms our users.

 # INTRODUCTION
-Novi Financial (Novi) maintains a global anti-money laundering (AML) program designed to fulfil its legal and regulatory obligations to monitor for the potentially suspicious use of digital wallets on the Libra Payment System (Libra).
+Novi Financial (Novi) maintains a global anti-money laundering (AML) program designed to fulfill its legal and regulatory obligations to monitor for the potentially suspicious use of digital wallets on the Libra Payment System (Libra).
 The program comprises interconnected protocols that are automatic, auditable, and referenceable.

 ![alt text](https://github.com/nirvanapatel/compliance/blob/master/images/Protocols.png?raw=true)